All Episodes

 It is to secure defeats for the U.S. military so as to cause more and more people to think that's not the way to solve the problem.

-And so, when you put all that in the hopper, you can conclude that somewhere down the line, uh somebody will suggest that these members of Congress and future presidents must send their own kids to war, if they have them, or grandkids, somebody in their family is going to have to go if they start one.
+And so when you put all that in the hopper, you can conclude that somewhere down the line, somebody will suggest that these members of Congress and future presidents must send their own kids to war if they have them or grandkids.

 Otherwise, it isn't fair.

-You put somebody Christopher Reeve, whatever he says he wants, whatever he says he's for, you can't disagree.
+You put somebody, Christopher Reeve, whatever he says he wants, whatever he says he's for, you can't disagree.

 You can't because you will be mean and insensitive because he suffers from spinal paralysis.